John Hall (engineer): Association with Richard Trevithick

 J & E Hall is strongly associated with the late career (and death) of steam engine pioneer Richard Trevithick.
 In 1832, he was invited by John Hall to work on a steam engine at Dartford, and lodged at The Bull (today The Royal Victoria and Bull Hotel) in Dartford.
 In early 1833, Trevithick was taken ill with pneumonia and died at the Bull on the morning of 22 April 1833.
 Colleagues at Hall's works made a collection for his funeral expenses, acted as bearers, and paid a night watchman to guard his grave at night to deter grave robbers.

 Family life and church

 On 17 December 1791, John Hall married Sarah Stainton, a daughter of local Dartford landowner Peter Brames.
 He had two sons John and Edward, the latter of which would head the business subsequently known as J & E Hall.

 John Hall (senior) was the principal founder of the first Wesleyan church in Dartford, converting two cottages at the corner of Priory Lane, Waterside, into a church, which opened on New Year's Day, 1794.
 This building soon became too small and a new building on the east side of Waterside was erected in 1798, at the cost of £700, and then further enlarged in 1819.
 Hall and his family also proved educational opportunities, with a Methodist Sunday School opened in a cottage which formed part of the ironworks.
+When he died, the paperworks at Horton Kirby were taken over by his son Henry.